 Home air conditioning systems are an essential part of modern life, providing comfort and protection from the heat.
 However, when these systems stop functioning as they should it can be a cause for concern.

 The most frequent causes of AC problems include dirty filters or coils, thermostat issues, insufficient refrigerant levels and blocked airflow.
-In addition to these mechanical faults there is also the possibility that electrical components might have failed due to age or wear and tear.
+In addition to these mechanical faults, there is also the possibility that electrical components might have failed due to age or wear and tear.

 Dirty Filters And Coils

 The air conditioner in a home is an effective way to keep the house cool, but can sometimes fail at its job.
-One of the main causes for this malfunction is dirty filters and coils, which can reduce cooling efficiency.
+One of the main causes of this malfunction is dirty filters and coils, which can reduce cooling efficiency.

 These components are designed to trap dust and other particles from entering the internal system of the AC unit, while also helping it maintain optimal operating temperatures by releasing condensate to prevent overheating.
 However, if these parts become too clogged with debris over time, they will not be able to do their jobs effectively; this leads to poor air circulation and reduced cooling power throughout the entire household.